AkimoA/RedPill-2025/README.md

 Open System Settings
 Go to Privacy & Security
-Scroll down to the bottom and click allow Snoopy.saver to open anyway Go back to Screen Saver in System Settings, and select Snoopy as the screensaver Click on "Open Anyway" when the alert pops up again
+Scroll down to the bottom and click allow RedPill.saver to open anyway Go back to Screen Saver in System Settings, and select Redpill as the screensaver Click on "Open Anyway" when the alert pops up again

 Red Pill is free software; you can redistribute it and/or modify